-This way, you have the option to use all the straps while you’re on a long hike, just the shoulder straps if you’re not going far (the waist straps are Velcro’d in and are easy to remove), or no straps at all, which is good for storage, or laying flat on a table to access the bag.
+This way, you have the option to use all the straps while you’re on a long hike, just the shoulder straps if you’re not going far (the waist straps are Velcro’d in and are easy to remove), or no straps at all.
+The latter is good for storage, or laying flat on a table to access the bag.

 The straps are well padded, and so is the back of the bag, which has tunnels for air to pass though to cool your back.

-For every strap that you tighten, there is always going to be some excess strap hanging out, but fortunately Gura Gear have thought about this, and they’ve added Velco and elastic ties to tidy up the excess.
+For every strap that you tighten, there is always going to be some excess strap hanging out.
+Fortunately Gura Gear have thought about this, and they’ve added Velcro and elastic ties to tidy up the excess.